ldcinventory/ldcgc-backend/README.md

 ---

 ## SMTP
-> just in case you want to use your own MailDev / SMTP instance.
+> Just in case you want to use your own MailDev / SMTP instance.
 It needs to change the `docker-compose.yml` file.

-You can expect to test the smtp test server with web UI access directly to `localhost:1081`, to check if mails come directly from backend to this **fake** smtp service.
+You can expect to test the smtp test server with web UI access directly to `localhost:1026`, to check if mails come directly from backend to this **fake** smtp service.

 ---

 ## Login Response

-When the login endpoint was invoked, it returns a JSON response with two tokens:
+When the login endpoint was invoked, it returns a JSON response with a token in 2 special headers:

 ```
 {